driscollos/config/Readme.md

 You can also set a struct tag `required` which will result in an error if no value can be found for that variable and no default value is defined.

+Commandline arguments, environment variables and variables in yaml or json files can be either a direct case match, or all in capitals eg. if your struct contains the variable `Name`, the environment variables `Name` and `NAME` will be a match.
+If you require an exact match, use the struct tag `literal` (set to true) to enforce an exact match.

 ## Code Examples

 ### Populating A Struct